Fall 2024: Offered on AST’s Campus and Online (Hybrid)

 Berlin, Adele, and Marc Zvi Brettler, eds.
 The Jewish Study Bible: Second Edition.
 2nd ed.
 Oxford: Oxford University Press, 2014.
 ISBN 978-0199978465.

-Students are strongly encouraged to purchase their own copy.
-A non-circulating copy is held in the AST Library reference section: BS 895 J4 2014.
+A non-circulating reference copy is held in the AST Library: Ref BS 895 J4 2014.

 Please note that textbook selections for my courses often change with each iteration of the course.